-The question I like to ask my clients and students who are starting a company is: “why I would buy their product or service instead of the company’s next door?”
+The question I like to ask my clients and students who are starting a company is: “why would I buy their product or service instead of the company’s next door?”
 They normally come back at me with the types of features they have, or the coolness of their product.
 The Value Proposition is asking what pains and gains I will receive from using your product/service instead of the other company’s.
 Let’s look at what that means.

-What is it you are building and for whom are you building it?
+What is it you are building, and for whom are you building it?

 Pain Killer.
 What are you going to reduce or eliminate for the customer?
 Is it wasted time, cost reduction, emotional frustration, or risk removal?